-San Javier is one of the four municipalities in the local area, whose popularity has grown due to its privileged position on the edge of Europe´s most extensive inland salt-water lakes, the Mar Menor.
+One of four municipalities in the local area, San Javier’s popularity has grown thanks to its privileged setting on the edge of Europe’s most extensive inland saltwater lakes, the Mar Menor.

-It offers the visitor the choice of bathing in two types of sea, with very different temperatures and conditions; The calm warm waters of the shallow salt-water lake or the more dynamic Mediterranean Sea.
+San Javier offers visitors the choice of bathing in two types of sea, with different temperatures and conditions: the calm warm waters of a shallow saltwater lake or the more dynamic Mediterranean Sea.

-The salt-water lake has 73 km of waterfronts and 40 km of beaches, protected buy a sandbank of some 21 km, which makes it popular with tourists with young families.
+The saltwater lake has 73 kilometres of waterfront and 40 kilometres of beaches, protected by a 21-kilometre sandbank, which makes it especially popular among tourists with young families.

-San Javier Town has a much more modern feel than other villages in the area and has only existed in its current form for just over 175 years, but retains the atmosphere of a fishing village whilst catering for the demands of modern tourism.
+San Javier town has a much more modern feel than other villages in the area.
+It has existed in its current form for over 175 years, and retains the atmosphere of a fishing village while catering for the demands of modern tourism.

-The Berbers were the first of many to invade the area, attracted by the safe moorings in the salt-water lagoon, but it was the Romans that developed salt extraction from the mineral-rich lake.
-During the time of the Moorish occupation the area was hardly used, as salt extractions were carried out in other municipalities, little evidence of them remain.
+The Berbers were the first ethnic group of many to invade the area, attracted by safe moorings in the saltwater lagoon, but it was the Romans who developed salt extraction from the mineral-rich lake.
+During the time of the Moorish occupation the area was barely used, as salt extractions were carried out in other municipalities – so little evidence of them remains.

-At the beginning of the 17th century a shrine, in honour to the Apostle San Francisco Javier, was built in the locality and the town slowly formed around the shrine.
-In 1888 a further shrine was constructed nearby, dedicated to Santiago de la Ribera, the Apostle St James.
-This nucleus of the municipality has developed to a spectacular tourist resort.
+At the beginning of the 17th century a shrine in honour of San Francisco Javier (Saint Francis Xavier) was built in the locality and the town slowly formed around the shrine.
+In 1888 a further shrine was constructed nearby, dedicated to Santiago de la Ribera (Apostle St James).
+This nucleus of the municipality has developed into a spectacular tourist resort.